lucasfurno/docs_en/data-streaming/index.md

 Configure your Data Streaming settings according to the following possibilities.

-> Fields marked with an asterisk are mandatory.
+> Fields marked with an asterisk are required.

 ---